 You set up a meeting either in person, over the phone, or on the internet with the boss, present your mitigation package, and then you can negotiate with them.

-So, you start to get an idea of what the protocol is.
-It gets a little complicated when you get past the preliminary hearing, and now you're in one of the trial courts.
+You start to get an idea of the protocol.
+It gets a little complicated after the preliminary hearing when you're in one of the trial courts.

-That prosecutor in the trial court usually has the capability and authority to negotiate and make decisions.
-They can even undercut lower-level prosecutors at the preliminary hearing level.
+In the trial court, the prosecutor holds significant authority and decision-making capabilities.
+They can even override the decisions made by lower-level prosecutors at the preliminary hearing level.

-That prosecutor will also have a boss, and then the boss of that prosecutor will have a director so that you can negotiate with any of those people.
+That prosecutor will also have a boss, and the boss of that prosecutor will have a director, so you can negotiate with any of those people.

 I've taken several cases up to the director, negotiated with them, and tried to get the best resolution possible for my client.

-So, if you or a loved one has a case at CCB, you're looking for the best – you're looking for somebody who's used to negotiating there and getting great results for their clients – you've come to the right place.
+So, if you or a loved one has a case at CCB and you're looking for the best—you're looking for somebody who's used to negotiating there and getting great results for their clients—you've come to the right place.

-Pick up the phone now.
-Make the call to Ron Hedding.
-Let me put my 30 years of experience to work for you.
-The Hedding Law Firm provides a free case evaluation via phone or fill out the contact form.
+With over 30 years of experience, Ron Hedding is well-equipped to handle your case at CCB.
+Don't hesitate to reach out for a free case evaluation.
+Let his expertise work for you.
+The Hedding Law Firm provides a free case evaluation via phone or by filling out the contact form.